pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 # Troubleshoot API Auto Registration

+This topic contains troubleshooting information for API Auto Registration.

 ## Debug API Auto Registration

-This topic includes commands for debugging or troubleshooting the APIDescriptor CR.
+This section includes commands for debugging or troubleshooting the APIDescriptor CR.

 1. Get the details of APIDescriptor CR.